 Don’t just “go for a bike ride”—pick a destination.
 This might be a place to swim, an ice cream shop, a playground, or a great picnic spot.
 This way when your child inevitably gets worn out or bored half-way thru the ride, you can remind them where you are headed.
 Instant motivation!

 I’ve found that there’s nothing quite as effective at getting kids excited about bikes as a bike park.
 If there is a bike-specific park in your area, go spend an afternoon there.
 Most bike parks will have a child-sized pump track and skills area.

 The thing about a bike park is that it is all about playing on the bike; it’s not about exercise or about getting somewhere.
 Kids get to gain skills and confidence, see other children stoked on bicycles, and have some fun.

 #5: Give them Options

-We also like to offer P with options for our ride before we ever leave the house (when it’s practical).
+We’ve also found it is helpful to offer options for a ride before leaving the house (when it’s practical).
 Do you want to ride your balance bike or your pedal bike?
 Do you want to ride in the Weehoo or the Chariot?
 Do you want to ride on your own or do you want to ride with Dad?
 Giving kids a feeling of some control makes them more likely to be cooperative.

 #6: Make it Fun